Wine books are more than just reading about wine.

 Besides the wine and historical evidence of winemaking, each chapter contains invaluable tips for anyone who plans on traveling to these areas (or seeking unique wines to try).
 Details on specific location, where to stay, how to get there, where to eat, and what grape varieties are grown, are all given in bite size, easy to read chunks.

 The overall theme, for me, was respect for different cultures and understanding of what makes them and their wines unique.
-More importantly, the people they met and learned from (each chapter also highlights a local winemaker).
-Uncorking the Caucasus seems to share the same philosophy as the United Nations World Tourism Organization’s (UNWTO) mandate:
+More importantly, the people they met (each chapter highlights a local winemaker) and learned from.
+Great read.

 If you’d like to learn more about the book and authors, please visit their website, Exotic Wine Travel.